'

 With international collaboration becoming more common, many event planners will be expected to organise at least one international event during their career.

 People attend conferences because they want to learn and network, but those that travel to international conferences also do so for the experience.
-For this reason, international attendees often have higher expectations of the event itself.
+For this reason, multinational attendees often have higher expectations of the event itself.

-Ways to boost international attendance
+Ways to boost attendance

 Start promoting as soon as you can